-If you have a cracked, decayed, or damaged tooth, your North Conway dentist may recommend a restoration called a dental onlay.
+If you have a cracked, decayed, or damaged tooth, your Conway dentist may recommend a restoration called a dental onlay.
 A tooth onlay is typically used by Dr. Mulandi when a tooth is too damaged to be repaired using a regular dental filling.
 Dental onlays help save the healthy portion of a damaged tooth.
 After the procedure, at Eastern Slope Dental, it’s important to take good care of the restored tooth and its onlay.

 Care After Tooth Preparation